abreen/Dungeon/README.md

 `Dungeon` has to offer.
 If you poke around, you could probably guess how to manually construct universes inside the `DungeonServer.java` file.

+## Building

+There's a small `build.xml` file for Apache Ant.
+As long as you have Ant installed, just run `ant` in the base directory.
+The default target should build all the classes to a directory called `classes`.
+Change to the directory and start the server with `java DungeonServer`.

 ## Known bugs